 Course-related library assignments are the most effective way to introduce students to library research.
 The following guidelines can help you design a successful assignment that will result in a positive learning experience for your students.

-Other introductory classes: Whether it's ED 205 or an initial graduate-level research class, students receive a comprehensive overview of library services and resources.
-Sessions can last from 60 to 120 minutes.
+Other introductory classes: Whether it's an undergraduate cornerstone course or an initial graduate-level research class, students receive a comprehensive overview of library services and resources.

 Course-related instruction: Students discover specialized resources for the course's subject, learn how to develop research strategies appropriate to the topic and their course level, and explore how to evaluate sources.